baileyoteri/MGO_CSCI_575_Project/README.md

 # MGO_DQN_CSCI_575_Project
 Code and instructions for Bailey Oteri's CSCI 575 final project - Multigroup Optimization using DQN RL.
+Instructions for running code will be in the folder of the script.
 # Initialization Steps
 ## 1. ) Create Conda enviorment
 I highly reccomend using a conda enviorment to dowload everything so it is easy to delete afterwards.